Betweenness relations in a categorical setting: Antisymmetry and complete distributivity

 \item $(X,\leq)$ is a Boolean lattice precisely when in addition to (c) for any $x\in X$ we can find $y\in X$ so that $[x,y] = X$.

 \end{enumerate}

 \end{lemma}

 \begin{proof} Disjunctivity clearly yields a linear order (this is also found in \cite{pre06252969}, pg.
 396 Example 4.0.2 (i)).
-Given a bounded lattice $(X,\leq)$ the only interval containing the top and bottom elements is $X$ itself.
-Let $(X, [\cdot,\cdot,\cdot])$ be generated by $(X,\leq)$.
-Denote the top element of $X$ by $\beta$ and observe that for a pair $x,y$ it must be that $x\leq y$ if and only if $[y,\beta] \subseteq [x,\beta]$.
+Given an R-relation $(X, [\cdot,\cdot,\cdot])$ generated by a bounded lattice $(X,\leq)$ it is possible to recover a bounded lattice as follows.
+Let $\alpha,\beta \in X$ as proposed in the premise.
+Next, define $\leq'$ so that for any pair $x,y\in X$: $x\leq' y$ if, and only if, $[y,\beta] \subseteq [x,\beta]$.
+The meet and joins of a pair $x,y$ are then the elements $q$ and $p$ respectively.
 The converse is trivial.

 Item (a) is straightforward: given $S \subseteq X$ the existence of $\bigvee S = p \in X$ is equivalent to the equality $\bigcap_{x\in S} [x,\beta] = [p,\beta]$.
 The purpose of (b) is to avoid sublattices isomorphic to $N_5$.
 For (c), let $(X, [\cdot,\cdot,\cdot])$ be antisymmetric and assume that $\leq$ is not distributive.
 In which case we can find sublattices of $(X,\leq)$ isomorphic to $N_5$ or $M_3$.
 Both scenarios yield intervals with three elements (i.e., the middle ones) that would contradict $(X, [\cdot,\cdot,\cdot])$ being separative.
 The converse is proved in much the same way.
 Items (d) and (e) are trivial. \end{proof}